ohmp/james-project/src/adr/0034-distributed-listeners-configuration.md

 which defines a new guice binding for a new mailbox listener.
 Events will still be emitted (and consumed by other James) servers however a local James upgrade will be required to effectively be able to start processing these events.

-Propagating changes will thus no longer server reboot.
+Propagating changes will thus no longer need server reboot.